sreasgop/AutoHotKey-Multimedia-Support/README.md

-# Custom AutoHotKey script to add Multimedia functionality to keyboards with extra Windows Key and no FN Key:"
+# Custom AutoHotKey script to add Multimedia functionality to keyboards with an extra Windows Key and no FN Key:"

 ## Overview